Ronald Acuña Jr. Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Brewers pitching staff ranks 17th in MLB.
+- The Brewers pitching staff ranks 17th in the league with a collective 8.6 strikeouts per nine innings.

-- The Brewers have a 3.96 team ERA that ranks 10th across all MLB pitching staffs.
+- The Brewers have a 4.03 team ERA that ranks 11th among all MLB pitching staffs.

-- Brewers pitchers combine to rank 21st in baseball in home runs given up (127 total, 1.2 per game).
+- Brewers pitchers combine to surrender 131 total home runs at a rate of 1.2 per game (to rank 23rd in baseball).

-- His last appearance came on Sunday against the Atlanta Braves, when the right-hander went six innings, surrendering one earned run while giving up three hits.
+- The righty last appeared on Tuesday against the Cincinnati Reds, when he went six innings, allowing two earned runs while giving up five hits.

-- The 32-year-old has a 3.75 ERA and 6.2 strikeouts per nine innings across 10 games this season, while allowing a batting average of .230 to opposing hitters.
+- The 33-year-old has a 4.53 ERA and 7.4 strikeouts per nine innings in 18 games this season, while allowing a batting average of .237 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.